carlosmalt/2021/_includes/front.md

 share experiences and advance the state of the art in the reproducible evaluation of computer systems, featuring contributed papers and invited talks.

-> **_In order to maximize participation from the community, the
-> workshop will be live streamed, and remote participation in the
-> discussions will be possible._**

 ## Topics